-RentRedi, a leading property management software transforming the real estate and rental property industry, has raised $12 million in a Series A funding round led by K1 Investment Management (“K1”), with participation from TIA Ventures, Tribeca Early Stage Partners, and RiverPark Ventures.
+RentRedi, a leading property management software transforming the real estate industry, raised $12 million in a Series A funding round.
+This round was led by K1 Investment Management (“K1”), with participation from TIA Ventures, Tribeca Early Stage Partners, and RiverPark Ventures.

-More than 4 years ago, RentRedi was launched from CEO Ryan Barone’s personal difficulties with trying to rent an apartment in NYC.
-Speaking with friends, he found the application process for rentals was difficult for everyone, tenants and landlords.
-Gathering and storing documents and having them easily available for landlords was a problem – and RentRedi became the solution.
+Initially, RentRedi was launched from CEO Ryan Barone’s personal difficulties with trying to rent an apartment in NYC.
+However, he found the application process for rentals was difficult for everyone—tenants and landlords.
+Generally, gathering and storing documents and having them easily available for landlords was a problem—and RentRedi became the solution.

 “Since then, RentRedi has continued to expand its range of services to cover the entire lifecycle of the rental process, including tenant screening, rent collection, listing syndications, maintenance, accounting and more.
 It has also seen impressive growth in the past two years, adding 10,000 actively subscribing landlords who manage 85,000 properties since 2020.” – FinLedger

 Built with a customer-first mindset, RentRedi has created a platform-based directly on landlord feedback.
 These features include mobile and web apps, automated rent collection, listings, tenant screening, maintenance, rent reporting, lease signing, and accounting.